FeedOnMilkT/FinalYearProject/README.md

 My core contributions include the re-implementation and integration of several attention modules (SENet, ECA-Net, and CBAM) adapted specifically for point cloud data, as well as architectural modifications to the backbone network and FPS calculation modules.
 Unless otherwise noted, all other components were inherited directly from the official OpenPCDet repository without modification.

-All reproduced modules and ideas were appropriately re-implemented following their official papers or reference PyTorch implementations.
+All	reimplement modules and ideas were appropriately re-implemented following their official papers or reference PyTorch implementations.
 Full acknowledgements and licenses are listed at the end of this document.

 This work does not claim originality for the base framework or attention mechanisms, but rather demonstrates their integration and adaptation in the context of point cloud-based 3D object detection.